 If you did not have your butcher already do so, pound the boneless pork chops down to 1/2 inch thick.
 No need to have a fancy meat tenderizer to do so.
 I use a mason jar :).
 Set the chops on a layer of paper towels and pat dry.

 Chop up the apple into cubes.
 Set aside.

 Take the kale leaves off the stems, tear into smaller pieces, and put into a bowl.
 Set aside.

 Cut each bok choy in half if you are doing bok choy instead of kale.

 Heat the cast iron skillet to medium/high and spray with avocado oil spray.
-Season the meat (that has already been dried with the paper towel) with salt and pepper.
+Season the meat (that has already been dried with the paper towel) with salt, ground mustard and pepper (and red pepper flakes if you want).
 Lay the SEASONED SIDE DOWN into the cast iron skillet.
 Season the other side while the chops cook.
 After about 4-5 minutes, turn the chops over (but don’t peak before then!
 You don’t want to lose the crust).

-Once the chops are flipped over, turn the heat down to medium, and add the apples and the desired amount of red pepper flakes (and ground mustard if you are using it).
+Once the chops are flipped over, turn the heat down to medium, and add the apples and the desired amount of red pepper flakes.
 Move the apples around in the pan to ensure they get coated with the juices of the pork chop.
-Cook the chops for another 4 minutes, or until fully cooked.
+Cook the chops for another 3-4 minutes, or until fully cooked.

 Set the meat and apples on a plate and cover loosely with foil.

 Kale Instructions: Over medium heat, toss in the kale leaves, and give it a good spray of avocado oil. cook for about 1 minute before adding in the minced garlic.
 Toss around for another 2 minutes, or until the leaves are wilted.
 Add in a splash of apple cider vinegar and the 1/4 cup of water.
 Cook until all water has evaporated.